OnlyTheBest98/WallD/README.md

 - Have fun

 ## Troubleshooting
-Q: It says I need Premium?
+#### It says I need Premium?
-A: Please stop all running Flows thewn run the Settings flow and when finished run the main program.
+You do NOT need Premium.
+Please stop all running Flows thewn run the Settings flow and when finished run the main program.

-Q: Images won't load?
+#### Images won't load?
-A: Delete your old Flows and download the 2 new .flo files and import them in Automate.
+- Delete your old Flows and download the 2 new .flo files and import them in Automate.
 Maybe you were running an old version.
-A: Have you run the new Settings Flow before running WallD?
+- Have you run the new Settings Flow before running WallD?
 The old settings won't work in the new version.
-A: Have you seleced the categories you WANT TO SEE and the channels you do NOT WANT TO SEE?
+- Have you seleced the categories you WANT TO SEE and the channels you do NOT WANT TO SEE?
 Do not select all channels to be excluded!
-A: Maybe that is a new problem you can message me on Discord.
+- Maybe that is a new problem you can message me on Discord.

 ## Changelog